Backblaze vs pCloud – Who Has The Better Service?

 Check out the cloud storage comparison before you decide!

-I had put out 4 main sections and decide who crown the respective section based on my own observation and research.
+I had put out 4 main sections and decide who crown the respective section based on my observation and research.

-Disclaimer: I had tested and compared these two popular online storage services, wrote pros and cons, all you have to do is take a look at what they’re offering, and decide which one matches your needs better.
+Disclaimer: I had tested and compared these two popular online storage services, wrote pros and cons, all you have to do is take a look at what they’re offering.
+This is not to differentiate a winner but to delve into your needs of storage or backup by using pCloud vs BackBlaze.

 pCloud – offers 3 plans, premium, premium plus, and custom.
 Those entire three plans let you store 10GB worth of data free of charge.
-Even after you unsubscribe, they will keep the first 10GB data free for you until you delete them.
+Even after you unsubscribe, they will keep the first 10GB of data free for you until you delete them.
 Premium comes with 500GB and it costs $4.99 if you pay monthly, $47.88 if you pay yearly, and $125 for a lifetime subscription.
-Premium Plus offers 2000 GB, and its price is $9.99 on a monthly basis, $95.88 on a yearly basis, and $250 for a lifetime subscription.
+Premium Plus offers 2000 GB, and its price is $9.99 monthly, $95.88 yearly, and $250 for a lifetime subscription.

 Backblaze – offers only one online backup plan, so the decision process is fairly simple.
 When you decide to use their service, you can backup as much data as you want, as long as you do it from the same computer.
 There is no restriction on size or type of file, you just have unlimited data storage.
-This pleasure costs $5 if you pay month to month, $50 if you pay for a year in advance (comes to $4.17 per month), and $95 if you pay for two years at once (price falls down to $3.96 per month).
+This pleasure costs $5 if you pay month to month, $50 if you pay for a year in advance (comes to $4.17 per month), and $95 if you pay for two years at once (price falls to $3.96 per month).

-Verdict : Even though Backblaze is more cost effective long-term, pCloud has a free 10GB data storage no matter which plan you choose, so pCloud wins in this regard.
+Verdict : Even though Backblaze is more cheaper with unlimited backup, pCloud has a free 10GB data storage no matter which plan you choose, so pCloud wins in this regard.
 And personally, I think the onetime payment of lifetime subscription is very worthy and hassle free.

 pCloud – management of data stored, data filtering by format, ability to share files with specific permission (edit, share, view), comments in-file, automatic synch across devices, unlimited download and upload speed, version insight, backup for Facebook, Instagram, WordPress and Picassa files.